serbulent/HOPER/Reproduction/case_study/binary_classification.md

-# HoloprotRep: Protein Representation Binary Classification
+# HOPER: Protein Representation Binary Classification

-- HoloprotRep aims to construct models for protein function prediction Holoprotrep can concate protein representations in to prepare datasets  for training and testing models
+- HOPER aims to construct models for protein function prediction HOPER can concate protein representations in to prepare datasets  for training and testing models
 We construct a model consisting of  4 steps that can be used independently or contiguously:
 We compare it with  other methods from the literature.
  1. Fuse_representations: